Pokémon the Movie: Secrets of the Jungle: Plot

-As soon as he reaches the Great Tree, Koko discovers a tracking chip planted on him by Dr. Zed.
-Zed arrives with his research team, which Team Rocket have infiltrated, along with a giant, spider-like tank.
-Koko and Ash try to stop Zed's actions, but he restrains them using his Ariados and throws them into the back of one of his trucks.
-He then fires missiles at the Great Tree, blasting open holes from which the spring water gushes forth.
-Ash, Pikachu and Koko escape with unwitting help from Team Rocket as they wrestle with the Cramorant from earlier and confront Dr. Zed, who suffers a psychotic breakdown and admits that, when Chrom and Phossa Molybden discovered the Great Tree's location but refused to continue researching it out of respect for the Zarude tribe, he killed the couple by running them off a road and stealing their supply of the spring water before leaving them to die in the explosion of their wrecked car.
+As soon as he reaches the Great Tree, Koko discovers a tracking chip planted on him by Zed.
+Zed arrives with his research team, which Team Rocket have infiltrated, along with a giant tank.
+Koko and Ash try to stop Zed, but he restrains them and throws them into the back of one of his trucks.
+He then fires missiles at the Great Tree, creating holes from which the spring water gushes forth.
+Ash, Pikachu and Koko escape with unwitting help from Team Rocket as they wrestle with the Cramorant from earlier and confront Zed, who suffers a psychotic breakdown and admits that, when Chrom and Phossa discovered the Great Tree's location but refused to continue researching it out of respect for the Zarude tribe, he killed them and stole their supply of the spring water.
 Before they perished, Chrom and Phossa sent the infant Al down the river with a drive containing the rest of their research, leading to Zarude finding him.

-Dr. Zed seizes control of the tank from his henchmen, and Ash, Pikachu and Koko try to fight him to no avail.
-Zarude's tribe arrives, having been convinced to help save the jungle by Zarude who raised Koko.
-Koko's father figure also brings a group of wild Pokémon, who previously disliked his tribe due to their selfish behavior, to assist.
-Zarude is injured in the battle and nearly succumbs, but Koko manages to harness the power of the jungle as if he were indeed a Pokémon, healing him.
-With all their combined forces, they manage to break the tank's power source, disabling it.
-Zed attempts to escape, but is captured by Koko.
+Zed seizes control of the tank from his henchmen, and Ash, Pikachu, and Koko try to fight him to no avail.
+Zarude arrives with his tribe, having convinced them to help save the jungle.
+He also brings a group of wild Pokémon, who previously disliked his tribe due to their selfish behavior, to assist.
+Zarude is injured in the battle and nearly succumbs, but Koko manages to harness the power of the jungle as if he were a Pokémon, healing him.
+With their combined forces, they manage to break the tank's power source, disabling it.
+Zed attempts to escape, but is captured by Koko and arrested by the police with the evidence leaked by Team Rocket, and the humans and Pokémon work together to restore the damage done to the jungle.

-In the aftermath, the humans and Pokémon work together to restore the damage done to the jungle.
-Dr. Zed is arrested for his crimes and is loaded into a police van by Officer Jenny, based on evidence leaked by Team Rocket.
-Koko decides to leave to explore the human world and become the bridge between humans and Pokémon, taking the photograph of his parents along with him.
+In the end, Koko decides to leave to explore the human world and become the bridge between humans and Pokémon, taking the photo of his parents along with him.
 As he and Ash leave the Forest of Okoya, they see Zarude turn the healing springs into a geyser to send Koko off.
 Cheered up by this, Koko goes forth into his future, embracing his dual identity as a Zarude and a human.
-At the Great Tree, Zarude who raised Koko sees a Shiny Celebi, which observes Zarude now living in harmony with the other Pokémon.
+At the Great Tree, Zarude sees a Shiny Celebi, which observes him now living in harmony with the other Pokémon.